-- We do not fix our camps, trek like a large flock of sheep, etc. These are the practices used by companies to save cost at the expense of Nature.
-We manage each of our groups very meticulously and with cautiously to make it as low impactful as possible.
+- We do not fix our camps, trek like a large flock of sheep, etc. These are the practices used by companies to save costs at the expense of Nature.
+We manage each of our groups very meticulously and cautiously to make it as low impactful as possible.
 Hence we might not meet your 'Market Price' expectations.

-- Most importantly, we arrange fixed-departures for only about 1 or 2 treks that too with a limit of not more than 12 trekkers in a batch.
+- Most importantly, we arrange fixed departures for only about 1 or 2 treks that too with a limit of not more than 12 trekkers in a batch.
 Rest we only cater to customized treks for small private groups focusing on experiencing and living a trek rather than just DOING a trek and ticking it off.

 We filter our trekkers and not everyone is allowed to trek with our team.
 We try to form a team of like-minded, hardcore trekkers having respect for the Himalayas, Local Values, Culture, and Religious Practices and possess a humble attitude towards the locals.